Nullspace-Colombia/unray-bridge/README.md

 We are currently using Unreal Engine 5.1.
 We recommend using the same version to ensure project stability.

+### Plugin Version

+We currently have version 1.1 of the plugin.
+If you still have version 1.0 please update to this new version.

+Mistakes regarding the parallel training of Single Agent Environment have been fixed.

 ## Project Files

 In the Maps folder you'll find some examples to run: